-MINISTRY OF TRANSPORT
+VICTORIAN MINISTRY OF TRANSPORT

 The Victorian Ministry of Transport, in association with the statutory authorities under the Minister of Transport's jurisdiction, controls land transport in Victoria.
-Two exceptions to this situation are traffic management and vehicle registration, both of which lie within the administration of the Chief Secretary.
+Two exceptions to this situation are traffic management and vehicle registration, both of which lie within the administration of the Minister for Police and Emergency Services.
 The Ministry was established under the terms of the Transport Act 1951 for the purpose of securing the improvement, development, and better co-ordination of passenger and freight transportation in Victoria.
 As part of this responsibility, the Ministry carries out detailed investigations into all aspects of land transport and acts as the policy adviser to the Minister of Transport.

 Victoria's transport authorities are responsible for the operation and maintenance of the transport system and the Ministry of Transport oversees their activities and formulates policy.
-Including the West Gate Bridge Authority, seven transport authorities report to the

-Minister of Transport.
+Including the West Gate Bridge Authority, seven transport authorities report to the Minister of Transport.

-The Victorian Railways is by far the largest Victorian transport authority, employing some 23,000 persons and operating a rail network of 6,600 kilometres.
-In the 1977-78 financial year, the Victorian Railways carried 97,000,000 passengers and transported about 11,000,000 tonnes of freight.
-Expenditure in this financial year amounted to \$333m.
-Late in 1972, legislation was enacted to change the governing body of the Victorian Railways from three commissioners to a Board of seven members, which has since been expanded to eight members.
-The Board comprises representatives from business and the Victorian Railways.
+The Victorian Railways is by far the largest Victorian transport authority, employing some 23,000 persons and operating a rail network of 6,304 kilometres.
+During the 1978-79 financial year, the Victorian Railways carried 94,000,000 passengers (98,000,000 in 1977-78) and transported about 11,000,000 tonnes of freight.
+Expenditure in this financial year amounted to \$349m (\$333m in 1977-78).
+Late in 1972, legislation was enacted to change the governing body of the Victorian Railways from three commissioners to a Board of seven members, which has since been expanded to nine members.
+The Board comprises representatives from the business community and the Victorian Railways.